This AUV runs on solar power. The amount of power available and the weight of the power source are major factors for AUV designers and users.

 Technology Goal Lead

-NOAA Ocean Exploration and Research (Battelle)
+NOAA Ocean Exploration and Research - Battelle

-AUVs can operate in intertidal waters (between the limits of high and low tide), and some AUVs are designed to operate to 6,000 meters.
+AUVs can operate in intertidal waters (between the limits of high and low tide), and some AUVs are designed to operate up to 6,000-meter depth.
 The most advanced undersea system, which can reach the bottom of the ocean at 11,000 meters, is a special hybrid vehicle that includes an AUV mode.
 AUV systems can be small, easily portable vehicles under 100 pounds, or they can be long-endurance gliders or very large systems.
 The largest AUVs in service weigh thousands of pounds and require their own dedicated support vessels.

 Video of the Hydrobatic UUV demonstrating the maneuverability of AUVs.